-Yahoo has been through a lot lately and with every single Yahoo acount having been hacked it could be time to delete your Yahoo mail account.
+Yahoo has been through a lot lately.
+And what with every single Yahoo account having been hacked, it could be time to delete your Yahoo!
+Mail account.
 This will minimize your risk of exposure and the chances of your data ending up in the wrong hands.

 Our email accounts are a bit like relationships – some last, some don’t, but we’ll always remember the good times.